nbur4556/lamplist-jobs/nginx/README.md

 ## Upcoming Thoughts for Deployment
 - [ ] The application is turning into a mono-repo (client, server, tests, soon deployement).
     - Embrace this.
 Do some research on monorepos.
 How should it be organized?
 What kind of benefits do I get from a monorepo?
-- [ ] Try out making the PostgreSQL database directly on the linode.
-No need to find some other SQL service or pay for a Linode database, just use what I already have!
+- [ ] Error on server side that says "HOST" is null for data context.
+Not getting the value from user-secrets?
+Not the correct host name?
-    - Obviously this may not scale well, but I'm not expecting a lot of users so...
+    - Ignore cors errors for the time being.
+May be a red herring